gskielian/SimpleDagger2Example/README.md

 # Steps:

 0. setup your app level build.gradle
-1. @Inject at constructors to allow them to participate in DI
+1. create classes and add @Inject at constructors to allow them to participate in DI
 2. create @module class with
   i) which class to pass into the requestor